IRS.com is not affiliated with any government agencies

 With a refundable tax credit, you can get a refund that’s bigger than your tax bill.
 Refundable tax credits create the possibility of a negative federal tax liability.
 Some common examples of refundable tax credits include:

-- Premium Tax Credit: Helps eligible individuals and families afford health insurance purchased through the Health Insurance Marketplace.
+AKA the PTC, this is a credit that helps eligible individuals and families afford health insurance purchased through the Health Insurance Marketplace.
+Specifically, it covers the premiums for their health insurance.

 It’s important to note that codes like 570 and 571 can appear on your transcript.
 Code 570 means a freeze code has been placed on the account that holds the refund from being issued, whereas Code 571 indicates that the issue has been resolved and adjusted.